 To be fair, she easily escaped her harness.
 They may have assumed she would get out on her own.

 Distant Reaction Shot: The explosion of a helicopter in the opening knocks over a paper cup several miles away.

-Dogs Are Dumb: Subverted with Bolt, who is naive but not stupid, and played straight with the dogs in the animal shelter.
+Dogs Are Dumb: Subverted with Bolt, who is naive but not stupid (despite the cat who plays Calico's Right-Hand Cat believing otherwise), and played straight with the dogs in the animal shelter.

 Bolt is an American White Shepherd, which is a genetic off-shoot of the German Shepherd.
 They are highly intelligent, fairly easy to train, and extremely loyal to their owners, so perhaps Bolt really is smarter than the average housepet.

 Every Car Is a Pinto: In the Show Within A Show, naturally, but even more so when (in the real world) a sign falls on a truck with a propane tank on board.

 Everyone Owns A Mac: In the opening sequence, a woman on the train that Bolt lands on is seen typing on an Apple laptop.

 Executive Meddling: In-universe network executives (as represented by Mindy Parker) ordered the Bolt studio to do something to keep the production profitable and stop audience members from "changing the channel" to the competition.
 The cliffhanger production that results is much to Penny's dislike, and spurs the main plot of the movie itself.

 Expy: Mitten's pigeon mobster underlings are most definitely not the Goodfeathers from Animaniacs.